 The university does not license teachers but recommends graduates to Alabama’s Department of Education for certification.
 Students from other states should research whether the program’s standards meet their state’s requirements.
 UAB expects students to complete the program within five years.

-Admission requires submission of baccalaureate transcripts, scores from the MAT or GRE, a personal essay, a resume, three references, and health records.
+Admission requires submission of bachelor’s transcripts, scores from the MAT or GRE, a personal essay, a resume, three references, and health records.
 Other prerequisites include a special education course.

-The University of Alabama Birmingham is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Alabama at Birmingham - UAB Online is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The university’s School of Education also carries accreditation by the National Council for Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 11. University of Pittsburgh